MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sma-2016.md

 ---
-description: Describes the minimum hardware and software configurations that are required for a full installation of Service Management Automation 2016.
+description: include file to describe the minimum hardware and software configurations that are required for a full installation of Service Management Automation 2016.
 manager:  cfreemanwa
-ms.topic:  article
+ms.topic:  include
 author:  bwren
 ms.prod:  system-center-threshold
 keywords:
 ms.date: 01/22/2018
-title:  System requirements for Service Management Automation 2016 ms.technology:  service-management-automation
+title:  include file
-monikerRange: 'sc-sma-2016'
+ms.technology:  service-management-automation
 ---

-# System requirements for Service Management Automation 2016
+## System requirements for Service Management Automation 2016

 This topic describes the minimum hardware and software configurations that are required for a full installation of Service Management Automation in System Center 2016.